How To Make a Hearty Rye Bread Recipe (Bread Machine)

 The Bread Lover’s Bread Machine Cookbook—Beth Hensberger

 6. The center of the bread should reach 200˚-207˚F (93˚C) when baked.
-Use a quick-read thermometer, if possible.
-Baking rye bread thoroughly is crucial.
-If you don’t check and take it out too soon, your bread will likely be doughy and sticky in the middle.
+Use a quick-read thermometer to ensure rye bread is fully baked.
+If removed too early, it may end up doughy and sticky inside.

 three Solutions to common problems with rye bread